-SMCOE also offers less formal support by providing information to teachers and administrators, initiating collaborations and assisting parents, and sharing resources.
-It works with arts and education partners to create equity and access to high-quality arts and arts-integrated education for students, preschool through high school, in the areas of dance, music, theater, visual, and media arts.
+SMCOE also offers less formal support by providing information to teachers and administrators, initiating collaborations, assisting parents, and sharing resources.
+It works with arts and education partners to create equity and access to high-quality arts and arts-integrated education for students, preschool through high school, in dance, music, theater, visual, and media arts.

 Coordinator, Visual and Performing Arts